 As the prior chart shows through decreased wattage use, the Cooler Master GX-450W power supply reaches its peak efficiency at 50% load or about 200 watts.
 You can see these same gains on your computer and save over 25 watts per hour that you run your gaming system.

-To complete this round of testing, a Coolmax LCD Power Supply Tester PS-228 was used to see how the no load phase of the GX-450W holds up.
-The power supply passed with a 11.9VDC reading on the main 35 amp rail.
+To complete this round of testing, a Coolmax LCD Power Supply Tester PS-228 was used to see how the no-load phase of the GX-450W holds up.
+The power supply passed with an 11.9VDC reading on the main 35 amp rail.
 A reading of 5.0VDC and 3.2VDC can also be seen.
 The PG got a value of 410ms.